Skip to main content Skip to footer

 To this end, we also wish to note that our automotive Strategic Workforce Advisory Panel, which brings together key industry stakeholders under our tripartite structure, endorsed this submission.

-Changes to ANZSCO that we largely support
+Changes to ANZSCO we largely support

 AUSMASA supports most of the proposed changes to ANZSCO’s automotive occupations, namely: changing ‘321211 Motor Mechanics (General)’ to ‘321215 Automotive Technician (General)’; ‘321213 Motorcycle Mechanic’ to ‘321213 Motorcycle Technician’; and, changing ‘321212 Diesel Motor Mechanic’ to ‘321221 Diesel Technician’.
 For some time, the industry has highlighted that the term ‘mechanic’ perpetuates outdated and inaccurate views that can negatively affect candidate recruitment.2